mittelmark/DGTcl/pandoc-tcl-filter/lib/tsvg/tsvg.md

 ## ChangeLog

-* 2021-08-28 Version 0.1 wsith docu uplpaded to GutHub
+* 2021-08-28 Version 0.1 with docu uplpaded to GitHub

 ## SEE ALSO

-* [Readme.html](Readme.html) - more information about pandoc Tcl filters
+* [Readme.html](../../Readme.html) - more information about pandoc Tcl filters
 * [Tclers Wiki page](https://wiki.tcl-lang.org/page/tsvg) - place for discussion

 ## AUTHOR